 Step1: Click the search icon to find the indexed details of the URL

 Find the referring page(s) and replace the link on these pages with the final destination link (canonical link).
 The canonical link can also be found on the same screen as seen below.

 Step 3: Check if the sitemaps have some value.
 This is currently N/A in the above screenshot.
 If it has a valid sitemap then we need to replace the link in the sitemap as well.
 This usually happens with a custom-generated sitemap.

 When you can ignore the “Page with redirect” Issue

 Leave it as it is when you don’t have access to the referring page(s): We can ignore the page with redirect if we don’t have access to referring website.
 You can click on the search icon to check the indexed URL and its referring pages.

-Suppose we have a website https://adact.me/ and have indexing issues with a reason of page with redirect as mentioned in the image, what should you do for this case?
-Leave a comment, I will be happy to have your thought?
+Suppose we have a website’s homepage running on the URL https://adact.me/ and have indexing issues with a reason of page with redirect as mentioned in the image, what should you do for this case?
+Leave a comment, I will be happy to have your thoughts.

 Does it impact badly on SEO if we leave the Page with Redirect as it is in the Google Search Console?